benyap/terraform-aws-modules/ses-mail-forwarder-lambda-v2/README.md

 - `email_object_prefix`: (OPTIONAL) The prefix to add to the object name in S3 (default is "forwarded/").

 - `lambda_prefix_mapping`: (OPTIONAL) JSON string of mapping of intended recipient address to email subject prefix.

+- `lambda_default_recipient`: (OPTIONAL) If this is provided, unmapped emails will be sent to this address.

 - `after`: (OPTIONAL) The name of the rule to position this rule after (default is "").